tn-lorenz/kommodo/README.md

 > All the following steps require you to have a version of [git](https://git-scm.com/) and [zig 0.15.2](https://www.zvm.app/) running on your system.

 ## Identify
-...a feature you'd like to add or an issue to work on.
+... a feature you'd like to add or an issue to work on.
 You should always create an issue or a draft-pr describing what you want, before considering adding a major feature.

 ## Decompile
-...the latest version of Minecraft using Parchment mappings.
+... the latest version of Minecraft using Parchment mappings.
 The `main` branch currently targets Minecraft `1.21.10`.

 Alternatively, you may use [GitCraft](https://github.com/WinPlay02/GitCraft) for this task.
 If you choose to use GitCraft, run the command
 ```bash
 ./gradlew run --args="--mappings=mojmap_parchment --only-stable"
 ```
-in the GitCraft directory and keep in mind that you *may* have to implement this [change](https://github.com/WinPlay02/GitCraft/pull/29).
+in the GitCraft directory and keep in mind that you *may* have to implement this [change](https://github.com/WinPlay02/GitCraft/pull/29) beforehand.

 ## Fork
-...the `main` branch of this repository, so you can prepare your changes on there.
+... the `main` branch of this repository, so you can prepare your changes on there.
 Clone it to your system by running the command
 ```gitattributes
 git clone https://github.com/{your-name}/kommodo
 ```